flatlogic/dashboard/requirements/README.md

   + `+` for ADD a tree node,
   + `-` for REMOVE a tree node, or
   + `*` for changing an existing tree node.
 + Tree nodes are identified by the `{Path}`.
 Path uses `/` as separator, like Unix filename.
 + {Value} is a string corresponding to the value of the node.
 + The `{Url}` is a resource URL for fetching details of the object when it's selected.
 When `{Url}` is not specified, the detail view simply shows a text box with the value of the node.

-+ So for each line received from the `onMessage`, the line is parsed and the tree model should be updated according to the verb (`+`, `-`, or `*`)
+So for each line received from the `onMessage`, the line is parsed and the tree model should be updated according to the verb (`+`, `-`, or `*`)

 Example

     ////,+,1431578680,/usr/local/bin/foo.txt,A text file,https://server.com/path/12345

-Would add a tree node `foo.txt` under the `bin` parent node, which is a child of the `local` node under `usr`.
+would add a tree node `foo.txt` under the `bin` parent node, which is a child of the `local` node under `usr`.
 The value is `A text file` and the URL to use when the user clicks on it to render the right-hand side is `https://server.com/path/12345`.

 Another websocket event